Wake (ceremony): Wales

 Historically, there was a custom in Wales to store the coffin in the home until the funeral.
 Friends and neighbours would volunteer for the ritual of gwylio'r corff ('watching the body').
 The wake, known as gwylnos was held the night preceding the funeral and was a time of merriment.

 Other modern wakes

-Wake customs similar to those of Ireland are still found in North-western Scotland and in the North of England.
+Wake customs similar to those of Ireland are still found in North-western Scotland and in Northern England.

-With the change to the more recent practice of holding the wake at a funeral home rather than the home, the custom of providing refreshment to the mourners is often held immediately after the funeral at the house or another convenient location.

-In parts of Britain and some other parts of the Commonwealth, where it is not customary to have a public viewing ceremony before the funeral, the term has recently come to mean a gathering held after the funeral.
+Noting the crowd, the emotion, and alcohol, Tom Watson, writing in Forbes, said of The Concert for New York City, "The Garden was the biggest Irish wake in history."